peterbaccaro/biztalk-platform-admin/README.md

 - Suppport for %MachineName% macro in the host Windows Group name field and host instance Server Name and Logon fields to simplify platform setting migration when local accounts are used.

+## Getting Started

+- Open the solution `BTSPlatformAdmin.sln` in Visual Studio.
+- Ensure that the `BTSPlatformAdmin` is set as the startup project.
+- Run the application.

+## License

+Apache License 2.0